stfc/PSyclone/doc/developer_guide/APIs.rst

 eager one), adding a halo exchange just before it is required.

 It is simple to determine where halo exchanges should be added for the initial schedule.
-There are three cases:
+There are four cases:

 1) loops that iterate over cells and modify a continuous field will access the level-1 halo.
 This means that any field that is read